 “I had pasta tonight” really means that the person posting the TikTok is suffering from depression, anxiety, or experiencing suicidal thoughts.

-On a platform where pranks and challenges go viral, the new code is a stark contrast from the usual lighthearted content.
+On a platform where pranks and challenges go viral, this code — which started making the rounds this summer — is a stark contrast from the usual lighthearted content.
 While teens feel uncomfortable talking openly about their mental health, the code allows them to find support on the platform.

 The New Set of Codes